dirkpostma/tryocpp/README.md

 POC of backoffice for charging stations using OCPP.

-## Setup charging station
+## Getting started

-- `yarn ts-node ./src/server.ts`
+- run `yarn ts-node ./src/server.ts`
-- configure charging station backoffice URL to: `https://<ip of development system>:9220/`

   An OCPP listener (websocket) is started on port 9220.
   A webserver with API is started on port 3000.

+- configure charging station backoffice URL to: `https://<ip of development system>:9220/`

 ## API